kubernetes/ingress-nginx/docs/developer-guide/getting-started.md

 make build image
 ```

-and then publish such version with
+and then publish such version with the following command

 ```console
 docker push $REGISTRY/controller:$TAG